Methods of managing Māori land: Trusts, incorporations and reservations

 Notice of trustees’ meetings

 Trustees should be given adequate notice of any meeting to allow them to make proper travel and business arrangements.
-Two to three weeks’ notice is advisable.
+Two to three weeks’ notice is advisable, or whatever notice period the trust order specifies.

 There should be a written notice of meeting that states the purpose and agenda items for the meeting.